-Serbia: Environmental aspects of wind power generation13.
-June 2016. / News Serbia Energy
+Serbia: Environmental aspects of wind power generation, News Serbia Energy

 The role of renewable energy in electricity generation is becoming increasingly important in the strategic documents of Serbia, while also gaining prominence in wider public circles.
 Amendments to the Planning and Construction Law in 2009 created the legal conditions making it is possible to build and operate wind farms.